 - ensuring effective communication within our staff body and with parents.
 We have already undertaken training with all staff to show and discuss multiple levels of need.
 This information, as well as the provision for students and its impact is being tracked and monitored closely by the Pupil Premium Lead. - embedding more effective practice around feedback.
-We know that this has significant benefits for students from the EEF evidence. - ensuring we communicate effectively with parents and students about our curriculum planning by providing them will information about how the curriculum will be delivered and specific targeted interventions.
-This will help to address concerns around "learning loss", which is one of the main drivers of student anxiety. - effectively deploying our academy counsellor to support students in need of mental health support. - offering a wide range of high quality extra curricular activities to boost wellbeing, behaviour, attendance and aspiration.
+We know that this has significant benefits for students from the EEF evidence.
+In September 2022, we embarked on the EEF EFA programme. - ensuring we communicate effectively with parents and students about our curriculum planning by providing them will information about how the curriculum will be delivered and specific targeted interventions.
+This will help to address concerns around "learning loss", which is one of the main drivers of student anxiety. - effectively deploying our academy counsellor to support students in need of mental health support. - offering a wide range of high quality extra-curricular activities to boost wellbeing, behaviour, attendance and aspiration.
 Disadvantaged students will be encouraged and supported to participate.